PlaceholderAPI/PlaceholderAPI/README.md

 ### Credits
 - The Wiki is maintained by [Andre601][andre].
-- We use [MkDocs][mkdocs] to turn the Markdown files into static HTML pages that then get uploaded to GitHub Pages through GitHub Actions.
+- We use [MkDocs][mkdocs] to turn the Markdown files into static HTML pages that then get uploaded to GitHub Pages through a GitHub Actions workflow.